 The George Washington University's (GW) online Master of Science in Health Sciences (MSHS) in Molecular Diagnostic Sciences examines the latest nucleic acid-based technologies to provide you with the skills and practical experience to solve complex issues in molecular diagnostics.

 GWs comprehensive online program is one of few that pairs molecular biology and biotechnology coursework with a real-world clinical rotation experience.
-This combination not only prepares you to work in a molecular diagnostic lab, but also gets you one step closer to becoming certified in molecular biology by qualifying you to register for the American Society for Clinical Pathology (ASCP) Board of Certification Exam.
+This combination not only prepares you to work in a molecular diagnostic lab, but also gets you one step closer to becoming certified in molecular biology by qualifying you to register for the American Society for Clinical Pathology (ASCP) Technologist in Molecular Biology (MB) exam.*